uBizzy/koseven/system/guide/ko7/errors.md

 # Error/Exception Handling

-Koseven provides both an exception handler and an error handler that transforms errors into exceptions using PHP's [ErrorException](http://php.net/errorexception) class.
+Koseven provides both an exception handler and an error handler that transforms errors into Error_Exceptions using PHP's [ErrorException](http://php.net/errorexception) class.
 Many details of the error and the internal state of the application is displayed by the handler:

 1. Exception class
 2. Error level